 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I also would like to recognize former Pond Inlet resident who will always be my in-law, Teresa Kunuk.
-She is very diligent and a hard-working individual, and she was able to move forward with the workshop.
+I would also like to recognize a former Pond Inlet resident who will always be my sister-in-law, Theresa Koonoo.
+She is very diligent and a hard-working individual.
+Theresa was able to move forward with the workshop, so I thank her for that.
 The Pond Inlet health workers could not arrive at that time.
-Perhaps in the near future they will.
+Perhaps they will be in attendance in the near future.
+I would recognize some individuals from other communities, but they will be recognized by other members.
 Thank you, Mr. Speaker.
-Welcome.